Texas governor declares Muslim civil rights group a terrorist organization

-Texas Republican Gov_ Greg Abbott has signed a proclamation declaring the largest Muslim civil rights and advocacy organization in the U_S_ a “foreign terrorist organization.”

-Republican Texas Gov. Greg Abbott on Tuesday declared one of the largest Muslim civil rights and advocacy groups in the U.S. a “foreign terrorist organization" under a proclamation that he said allows the state to try shutting them down.
+Texas Governor Greg Abbott has declared one of the largest Muslim civil rights and advocacy groups in the US, the Council on American-Islamic Relations (CAIR), a 'foreign terrorist organization' and a 'transnational criminal organization'.

-He also designated the Council on American-Islamic Relations “a transnational criminal organization" and said it would not be allowed to buy land in the state.
-The proclamation also included the Muslim Brotherhood.
+He stated this proclamation would allow the state to attempt to shut down the group and prevent it from acquiring land within Texas.

-Neither the CAIR nor the Muslim Brotherhood are designated as foreign terrorist organizations by the U.S. government.
+However, neither CAIR nor the Muslim Brotherhood are officially designated as foreign terrorist organisations by the US government.

 CAIR told Abbott in a letter that his announcement had no basis “in law or fact."
 The group accused his office of stoking “anti-Muslim hysteria.”